The first two comments from the

 Downgrades:

-The entry and exit radii must be the same just like a Stall
+The entry and exit radii must be constant just like a Stall

 Turn, the usual 1 point/5° applies in pitch, roll and yaw for